 - A. "Things I would Die For these are the evangelical essentials, the fundamentals of the faith; denying them would indicate you are not a Christian." - a.
-The inspiration and authority of scripture man could not go to God and discover Truth, God had to come to man and reveal Himself. - b.
-The Trinity or Triune God God existing as One in three co-eternal Persons
+The inspiration and authority of Scripture man could not go to God and discover Truth, God had to come to man and reveal Himself. - b.
+The Trinity or Triune God God existing as One in three co-eternal Persons - c.
+The incarnation of the second Person of the Trinity the Fully God/fully man, Jesus and accepting we do not understand all the details. - d.
+The virgin birth of Jesus. - e.
+Jesus sinless life on earth. - f.
+Jesus substitutionary death as the atonement for all Sin. - g.
+Jesus bodily resurrection and conquest over Sin and death. - h.
+Jesus bodily return as Lord of Lords at the end of times to collect the faithful, and judge the wicked. - i.
+Justification by Grace alone the works of sinful man cannot save him.

 1 Roberts, Randal: Editor.
 1999.
 Lessons in Leadership.
-Grand Rapids: Kregel Publications Authenticdiscipleship.org
+Grand Rapids: Kregel Publications www.authenticdiscipleship.org